llbaker302/ipp-python-dev-test/README.md

 ## Getting started
 * Clone or fork this repository
-* Install reqirements using `pip install -r reqiurements.txt`
+* Install requirements using `pip install -r requirements.txt`
 * Run the server using `python -m nifty`
 * Access the endpoint at `localhost:8888/nifty/stocks/{symbol}`